isa-sp/SR_semi-automated_screening/example/README.md

 The [documentation](https://asreview.readthedocs.io/en/stable/technical/reference/asreview.html) of the ASReview tool can be adressed for further information on these settings.

 ### ✅ Step 4: Process the results
-Run the ```process_example_results.ipynb``` to process the resulting rankings into figures and tables to gain insight in the performance of semi-automated title-abstract screening for the simulated dataset(s) and tool settings.
+Run the ```process_results_example.ipynb``` to process the resulting rankings into figures and tables to gain insight in the performance of semi-automated title-abstract screening for the simulated dataset(s) and tool settings.